ProgrammingBlockchain/ProgrammingBlockchain/bitcoin_transfer/transaction.md

 ```

 We have written out some information about the RECEIVED COINS using QBitNinja's GetTransactionResponse class.
-**Exercise**: Write out the same information about the SPENT COINS using QBitNinja's GetTransactionResponse class.!
+**Exercise**: Write out the same information about the SPENT COINS using QBitNinja's GetTransactionResponse class!

 Let's see how we can get the same information about the RECEIVED COINS using NBitcoin's Transaction class.